 Published by Victory Point Games

-Finally, I would like to note that the powers provided by the skill cards are not all evenly balanced.
+I would like to note that the powers provided by the skill cards are not all evenly balanced.
 Depending on the room tiles that come into play, some skills can be easier to utilize; some are simply more powerful from the outset.
-I feel like it’s imperative to note that I don’t believe that this is a design flaw, but simply resultant from the flow of the game.
+I don’t believe that this is a design flaw, but simply resultant from the flow of the game.
 Because of this, I highly recommend that players use the shared powers variant when playing competitively, especially with new players.
 The reverse is equally true for the cooperative play variant- I would always recommend playing with randomly assigned skill cards.

-The real disappointment in the box comes from the player standees.
+The only disappointment in the box comes from the player standees.
 I am not a fan of standees to begin with; but these are more frustrating than usual.
 Most of the stands don’t grip the characters well, promising that they will fall off a few times during play.
-Another issue here is one of representation: out of seven characters available, only one is female.
-We have a lot of ladies in our game group who deserve to feel represented on the table.
-But worst of all, the standees are large enough to block view of the room tile, forcing players to move them around in order to read text and iconography.
+They’re also large enough to block view of the room tile, forcing players to move them around in order to read text and iconography.
+All of that said, representation is the real issue here: out of seven characters available, only one is female, and all the dwarves are white.
+We have a lot of folks in our game group who deserve to feel represented on the table.
 I’ve replaced them with some cheap pawns I found online.